Quantum Art: Shaping the Future of Ion Trap Quantum Computers

 Instead, it’s more important to ask, “Why me?”
 It’s less about specific applications but about how you get to the state-of-the-art in quantum computing in a relevant timeline.
 You can look at the roadmaps of established companies and, from there, extrapolate where you would need to be in terms of performance in a few years to be relevant.

-We went through this thought process and thought that having lots of experiences and being a spinoff gave us the know-how to meet that timeline.
+We went through this thought process and thought that having lots of experience and being a spinoff gave us the know-how to meet that timeline.
 Out of a few hundred quantum computing companies globally, only a few dozen are system-level companies holding quantum hardware at their core.
 This will be special as quantum computers will remain scarce for the foreseeable future.

 We take advantage of being in Israel.
 It is a small country with few resources except for exceptional, creative, and practical talents.
 This enables quick R&D cycles and fast transitions from basic research to applied technological developments.
 In addition, many Israelis who have gone abroad for their postdoc eventually return and strengthen our ecosystem.